-- myth need not always follow the organisation of material production (contrary to a Marxist materialist point of view) - - it is also possible that myths ramify off in directions totally unconcerned with material production, - or, alternatively, that myths provide the conceptual and imaginary clues which then are subsequently explored and applied in the emergence of new modes of production, e.g. that a myth of speckledness and hence a fascination with grains and raindrops would help the thinkability and hence the emergence of agriculture, instead of only the other way around.
+- myth need not always follow the organisation of material production (as would be stipulated from a Marxist materialist point of view) - - it is also possible that myths ramify off in directions totally unconcerned with material production, - or, alternatively, that myths provide the conceptual and imaginary clues which then are subsequently explored and applied in the emergence of new modes of production, e.g. that a myth of speckledness and hence a fascination with grains and raindrops would help the thinkability and hence the emergence of agriculture, instead of the other way around.

 All the same, it is not as if sustained logical thought only appears relatively late in the mythological history which the present study seeks to overview.
 One is struck by the high level of logical reasoning implied in most of the Narrative Complexes.
-Of course, the Narrative Complexes were compiled by the present writer, and any suggestion of their level of rationality may be an artefact of my own, present-day scholarly representation.
-Yet (contrary to the impression Witzel 2001 gives of what he distinguishes as the Gondwana mythical complex, which includes sub-Saharan Africa) concrete examples of illogicality turn out to be quite rare in our mythological corpus.13
+Of course, the Narrative Complexes were compiled by the present writer, and any suggestion of their level of rationality may be an artefact of scholarly representation.
+Yet (contrary to the impression Witzel 2001 gives of what he distinguishes as the Gondwana mythical complex, which includes sub-Saharan Africa) concrete examples of illogicality turn out to be quite rare.11

 5.5.
-The spasmodic process of extensive continuity punctuated by specific moments of great conceptual change, presumably coinciding with the rise of new modes of production
+The spasmodic process of extensive continuity punctuated by specific moments of grteat conceptual change, presumably coinciding with the rise of new modes of production

 We are left with our fourth and last initial question (d): suppose there is some truth in the world-wide sustained mainstream mythological development argued in this paper, what factors caused the process to take the particular shape it took?
+We have already considered one of these factors: the pendulum-swing between meaning-destructive fragmentation and consistent integration.
 But I believe the modes-of-production perspective, which was so helpful as a dating method, can offer us further insights into these factors.

-To the extent to which the emerging picture may be taken seriously, it is suggestive, not of a constant flow of cosmogonic mythical innovation, hut of afar more spasmodic process, where at a limited number of moments great conceptual changes occurred, resulting in the emergence of new Narrative Complexes; it is tempting to try and identify these moments, and relate them to crucial innovations in the sphere of modes of production, and to the (probably concomitant) emergence of new linguistic (macro-)families, etc. (cf. Table 3)
+To the extent to which the emerging picture may be taken seriously, it is suggestive, not of a constant flow of cosmogonic mythical innovation, but of a far more spasmodic process, where at a limited number of moments great conceptual changes occurred, resulting in the emergence of new Narrative Complexes; it is tempting to try and identify these moments, and relate them to crucial innovations in the sphere of modes of production, the (probably concomitant) emergence of new linguistic (macro-)families, etc. (cf. Table 3)

 The process of Old World mythical development since the emergence of Anatomically Modern Humans does not seem to be a steady process with constant rate of growth and change.
 Rather, Figure 6 suggests long periods of steady continuity to be punctuated by a few relatively short periods of rapid innovation and transformation of the available mythical material.
-Since the mythical material is at the religious, political and economic heart of historical socio-cultural formations, such periods of rapid innovation and transformation in the mythical domain must coincide with periods of major change in the demographic, productive, and socio-political domains.
+Since the mythical material is at the religious, political and economic heart of historical sociocultural formations, such periods of rapid innovation and transformation in the mythical domain must coincide with periods of major change in the demographic, productive, and socio-political domains.
 We would like to identify, in each case, the specific factors that triggered these changes.
 Table 3 indicates a number of such moments, and proposes specific triggers that may have caused the intensification of the mythopoeic process in these specific historical periods.
 Since innovation in the linguistic field seems to have marked some of these periods, major language (super-)families are tentatively indicated.
 The emergence and relative success of new language (super-)families is likely to be subject to the same factors in the demographic, productive and socio-political domains as would account for the intensification of innovation and transformation of the mythical corpus.